EylonKoenig/full-realestate-website/README.md

 ## What is done at the moment ?
   * Login and registration
-  * Search property with fliters
+  * Search property with filters
   * Add property
   * Edit property
   * Remove property